Keizaal/Keizaal/TROUBLESHOOTING.md

 You have likely surpassed the 255 .esp limit.
 When this happens Mod Organizer will automatically disable plugins in order to ensure that the game can launch.

-### "*Skyrim is capped at 72 FPS.*"

-The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.

 ### "*UI elements appear to be getting cut off the screen.*"

 Enable Widescreen Fixes under the optional section in Mod Organizer.
 If that doesn't work, disable Widescreen Fixes and enable Dialogue Interface ReShaped (16 by 10).

+### "*Skyrim is capped at 72 FPS.*"

+The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 72 in order to prevent that.

+### "*The compass is missing.*"

+Press the "X" button to toggle the compass on and off.

+### "*The crosshair is missing.*"

+Try restarting your game.
+The crosshair should reappear when you load you save.

 ### "*Tweaks made with Settings aren't correctly changing the settings in-game.*"